tmutton/AzContactForm/README.md

 Find the Demo in the root of this repository and open it.
 Use the url above to replace the url in the default.htm file

 Open Demo/default.htm and post the form

+## Validation
+The following is a list of validation rules for the message body of a posted message.

+Name
+Mandatory: Yes
+Maximum length: 50 characters

+Email
+Mandatory: No
+Maximum length: 254 characters

+Message
+Mandatory: Yes
+Maximum length: 1000 characters